By: CS2103-AY2018/19s2-W10-4 Team Since: Mar 2019 Licence: MIT

 To illustrate how the components interact, below is a walkthrough of a typical usage scenario of the answer command.

-Figure 13, “Component interactions for a answer command” is a sequence diagram that summarises Model
+Figure 13, “Component interactions for a answer command” is a sequence diagram that summarises Model and Logic interactions, namely steps 1

 to 8.